 Consider what you really need for the trips you have planned.
 If you’ll be scaling peaks in Patagonia for a month, you may have to stick with the best sales you can find on the high-quality stuff.
 If, on the other hand, your trips are fair-weather overnighters, a two-ounce, two-dollar plastic poncho isn’t out of the question.

-Even on the more extreme trips you can often find cheaper alternatives.
+Even on the more extreme trips, you can often find cheaper alternatives.
 Did I take a $400 waterproof/breathable rain suit to the top of 20,600-foot Mount Chimborazo?
 No, I took my papery Frogg-Toggs rain suit.
 You’ll find these at golf shops, and yes it’s waterproof and breaths well too.
 It cost me $49 for the set, and I have used it for years, on many rainy trips, with only one duct-tape repair.

 Do you like to hike in running shoes, as I do?
 Start watching the sales on out-of-style shoes.
 I’ve bought brand-name $90 shoes for just $25.
 With savings like that, I’ll gladly be out of style.